linebender/peniko/README.md

 </div>

-The Peniko library builds on top of [kurbo] and provides a set of generic types that define styles for rendering and composition.
+The Peniko library builds on top of [kurbo] and [color] and provides a set of generic types that define styles for rendering and composition.

 The name "Peniko" is Esperanto for "brush" which is one family of types that the library contains.

 ## Minimum supported Rust Version (MSRV)

-This version of Peniko has been verified to compile with **Rust 1.70** and later.
+This version of Peniko has been verified to compile with **Rust 1.82** and later.

 Future versions of Peniko might increase the Rust version requirement.
 It will not be treated as a breaking change and as such can even happen with small patch releases.